jrichard8/go-crud-dynamodb-gofiber/README.md

 * You also need [DOCKER](https://docs.docker.com/get-docker/)

 ### Install
-If you already have golang installed you can install by running the command:
+If you already have golang installed you can install packages by running the command:
 ```sh
 go get -u ./...
 ```